Transforming Lives Behind Bars and Beyond | Gavin's Story

 Meet Kirsten Adams

-Kirsten Adams leads the women's programme at Pollsmoor with care, structure, and deep understanding of the specific challenges women face upon release.
-Together, Gavin and Kirsten ensure that every participant, regardless of gender, receives the same quality of structured support as they prepare to return to their communities.
+Together, Gavin and Kirsten aim to ensure that every participant, regardless of gender, receives consistent and meaningful support as they prepare to return to their communities.

 What the Programme Provides